andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ---

-### Focussing Efforts
+### Focussing the Effort

+Note:
-As the Discovery phase began to wind up and I began to start _doing_ more I realised my focus would be in three areas:
+As the Discovery phase began to wind up and I began to start _doing_ I slowly realised my focus would be in three areas:

   * finding what's most important - the domain vision
   * finding the big picture and breaking it into smaller pieces - context mapping
-  * articulating how the pieces fit together  - value streams / archetypes
+  * articulating how the key pieces fit together  - value streams / archetypes

 While I addressed them more in an interleaved fashion, I'll speak about them each in turn for clarity.
 Counter-intutively I'll start with the last bullet first.

-At a meta level, it was exciting to come at DDD from another angle.
-It meant I had to re-read Eric's book, and find value in other parts which I'd previously skimmed.
-I was amazed (yet again) at how relevant and applicable and valuable these concepts were.

 ---

-### How the Pieces Fit Together
+### How do the Key Pieces Fit Together?

+Note:
-BIG TOPIC ONE: Discovering boundaries - this was a very process-intensive environment, where things (cases) seemed to pass through a lot of organisations and hands. - DISCO
+BIG TOPIC ONE: Discovering the spine / the armature - this was a very process-intensive environment, where things (cases) seemed to pass through a lot of organisations and hands. - DISCO

+You can start from the top, or take value-stream slices, going *end-to-end* helps a lot

 (There is a paradox here - I needed to investigate this first, in order to find the concrete elements, which then allowed me to pull back out to see how everything joined together into the whole, bigger picture.)